Last Modified: December 7, 2020.

-We disclose information we collect in the following cases:
+We may disclose information we collect:

 We may use some of the information we collect for marketing purposes, including to send you promotional communications about new Airtable features, products, events, or other opportunities.
 If you wish to stop receiving these communications or to opt out of use of your information for these purposes, please follow the opt-out instructions by clicking "Unsubscribe" (or similar opt-out language) in those communications.
 You can also contact us at firstname.lastname@example.org to opt out.